-- 1. The Commission shall ensure an independent monitoring of the internal market for media services, including risks to and progress in its functioning [...].
+- The Commission shall ensure an independent and continuous monitoring of the internal market for media services, including risks to and progress in its functioning .
 The findings of the monitoring exercise shall be subject to consultation with the Board.
 They shall be presented and discussed with the contact committee established by Article 29 of Directive 2010/13/EU. - 2.
-The Commission shall define key performance indicators, methodological safeguards to protect the objectivity, and selection criteria of the researchers for the monitoring referred in paragraph 1, in consultation with the Board. - 3.
-The monitoring exercise shall [...] include: - (a) a detailed analysis of [...] media markets of all Member States, including as regards the level of media concentration and risks of foreign information manipulation and interference; - (b) an overview and forward-looking assessment of the functioning of the internal market for media services as a whole, including as regards the impact of online platforms; - (c) an overview of measures taken by media service providers with a view to guaranteeing the independence of [...] editorial decisions and an analysis of the expected reduction in risks for the functioning of the internal market for media services. - 4.
-The monitoring shall be carried out annually, and the results thereof, including the methodology and data, shall be made publicly available.
+The Commission shall define key performance indicators, methodological safeguards to protect the objectivity, and selection criteria of the researchers for the monitoring referred in paragraph 1, in consultation with the Board.

+- 3. The monitoring exercise shall include: - (a) a detailed analysis of media markets of all Member States, including as regards the level of media concentration and risks of foreign information manipulation and interference; - (b) an overview and forward-looking assessment of the functioning of the internal market for media services as a whole, including as regards the impact of online platforms; - (ba) an overview of risks to media pluralism and editorial independence of media service providers to the extent that they could impact the functioning of the internal market; - (c) an overview of measures taken by media service providers with a view to guaranteeing the independence of editorial decisions; - (ca) a detailed overview of frameworks and practices for the allocation of public funds for state advertising. - 4.
+The monitoring shall be carried out annually.
+The results of the monitoring, including the methodology and data, shall be made publicly available and presented annually to the European Parliament.